plasticbrain/PhpFlashMessages/README.md

   // There are NOT any errors
 }

-// Where ever you want to display the messages simply call:
+// Wherever you want to display the messages simply call:
 $msg->display();
 ````